RavenousLegs

 Indian Cultural Heritage in Madhya Pradesh - Taj-Ul-Masajid , Bhopal - largest mosque in India

-Forwarding to 20th century, I stand in front of an incomplete story of what could have been one of the largest Shiva temple of India which houses 27feet tall Shiva lingam.
-The construction of temple had started in the 11th century which seems to have stopped abruptly due to unknown reasons.
-The unfinished statues and carved rocks still lie around the temple in ruins.
-The weathered temple was taken over by ASI for restoration and was made operational in 2005.
-In 2020, I stand here with the renowned archeologist of India, KK Muhammed, hearing this story from the man himself who worked on the restoration of this huge temple.
+Forwarding to the 20th century, I stand before an incomplete story of what could have been one of India’s largest Shiva temples, housing a 27-foot-tall Shiva lingam.
+Construction began in the 11th century but abruptly ceased for unknown reasons.
+The unfinished statues and carved rocks still lie in ruins around the temple.
+The weathered temple was taken over by ASI for restoration and became operational in 2005.
+In 2020, I stood here with the renowned Indian archeologist, KK Muhammed, listening to his firsthand account of the restoration of this massive temple.

-My thoughts: Scope for man to complete the incomplete stories??
+My thoughts: Is there a scope for humanity to complete these incomplete stories?

 Indian Cultural Heritage in Madhya Pradesh - Bhojeshwar Shiva Temple, Bhopal